kousik93/Bluetooth-Attendance-System---Backend/README.md

-During Demo
+###Demo

-During the demo in class, we installed our GO servers in EC2 instances and load balanced between them.
+During the demo in class, we installed our GO servers and CouchDB servers in EC2 instances and load balanced between them.
+The instannces since then have been terminated and IPs are no longer valid.